-- Approved a statement opposing a proposed congressional amendment restricting National Science Foundation funding for research in political science (See Perspectives on History, May 2013).
+- Approved a statement opposing a proposed congressional amendment restricting National Science Foundation funding for research in political science.

 - Approved supplemental appointments of AHA members to serve on prize and grant committees: David Nirenberg, Univ. of Chicago (Adams Book Prize); Lora Wildenthal, Rice Univ.
 (Beer Book Prize); Cornelia Dayton, Univ. of Connecticut (Beveridge Book Prize); Richard Kagan, Johns Hopkins Univ.
 (Gershoy Book Prize); Lisa Wolverton, Univ. of Oregon (Jameson Book Prize); Philippa Levine, Univ. of Texas at Austin (Kelly Book Prize); Walter Rucker, Univ. of North Carolina, Chapel Hill (Wesley-Logan Prize); Thomas M. Heaney, Feather River Coll.
 (Roelker Mentorship Award); and Michael A. Osborne, Oregon State (Schmitt Research Grant).